bernhard-42/nvd3-stat/Readme.md

-# A high level python interface to nvd3 for Juyopter and Zeppelin notebooks
+# Python interface to nvd3 for Juypter and Zeppelin notebooks

 ## Usage